What is the Classic Channel Regatta?

 - The racing in Start Bay can be seen from the shore south of Dartmouth.

-- Parade of Sail into Paimpol Harbour after the Danse des Classiques and the boats moored in port on Thursday and Saturday.
+- Parade of Sail into Paimpol Harbour after the Danse des Classiques and the boats moored in port.

 The full programme of events can be seen here.